Are you using inbound marketing tactics to attract leads and customers?

 They will click on whatever snippet seems to solve their specific problem.

-While it may take time to answer every likely consumer question, it will drive targeted consumer traffic to your site.
+While it may take time to answer every likely consumer question, content with clear goals will drive targeted consumer traffic to your site.

 Make Your Site a Trusted Resource